practicalli/clojure/defining-behaviour-with-functions/index.md

  - one or more data structures
  - functions that process those datastructures

-There is a common saying in Clojure: "Its better to have one data structure and many functions, than many data structures and many funcitions"
+There is a common saying in Clojure: "Its better to have one data structure and many functions, than many data structures and many functions"